Nivesh00/configmap-admission-webhook/README.md

 kustomize build kustomize/overlays/kind | kubectl apply -f -
 ```
 Alternatively, the `kind` overlay can be used as a template for other overlays

+## Limitation

+- Sensitive data can still be directly mounted to pods as enivronmental variables, which is also insecure